nlehuen/capisce/README.md

 for(i=0;i<1000;i++) {
     queue.perform(myJob, "job-"+i);
 }
-queue.whenDone(function() {
+queue.onceDone(function() {
     console.log("All done !");
 });
 ```

-The `whenDone()` method can be called multiple times to register multiple handlers, and the handlers will be called in the same order they were added.
+The `onceDone()` method can be called multiple times to register multiple handlers, and the handlers will be called in the same order they were added.
 Maybe I should have used the `EventEmitter` pattern for this.

-From 0.4.1 the situation when `whenDone` callbacks are called is more precise.
+From 0.4.1 the situation when `onceDone` callbacks are called is more precise.

-The `whenDone` callbacks will be called :
+The `onceDone` callbacks will be called :
 - when the last job from the queue is over
-- when you call `doneAddingJobs()` and no job was performed since the last `whenDone` situation
+- when you call `doneAddingJobs()` and no job was performed since the last `onceDone` situation

 This is required to handle the case when a queue may or may not receive jobs, and you want cleanup callbacks to be called in both situations.
 In this case you would do :